db-ux-design-system/core-web/docs/research/README.md

 # How to research

-If you want to research for a new component run this in the `docs` folder:
+If you want to do a research for a new component run this in the `docs` folder:

 ```shell
 npm run generate:component-research